Associate Professor, Teaching Stream, Emeritus

 Millie Rotman Shime Academic Bridging Program

 The Academic Bridging Program is designed for individuals who have been away from formal education for some time and do not meet the University’s established requirements for direct entry admission.
-These courses are intended to help ease the transition into first-year university courses in Humanities and Social Sciences after time away from prior education.
-Both part-time and full-time options are available to students.
-Students who successfully complete the Academic Bridging Program, earning a grade of 63% or above, are admitted to the Faculty of Arts and Science at the University of Toronto, with one full credit towards their degree for those who complete the part-time Academic Bridging Program.
-Students who complete the full-time program may transfer up to two full credits towards their degree.
+Both part-time and full-time options are available to students interested in studies in the Humanities and Social Sciences.
+Those seeking admission to the Sciences must take the program’s full-time science option.
+Students who successfully complete the program with a grade of 63% or above are admitted to the Faculty of Arts and Science with one full credit towards their degree.
+Students who complete either of the program’s full-time options may transfer up to two full credits towards their degree.

 Diploma to Degree

 The Diploma to Degree program is a pathway to university studies for students completing a two-year liberal arts diploma at one of our partner institutions, including George Brown College, Humber College and Seneca College.
 The Diploma to Degree Program is a facilitated transfer program into Woodsworth College in the Faculty of Arts and Science at the University of Toronto.
-The program is designed for students to transfer into programs in the social sciences and humanities with up to 6 transfer credits and retained credits from courses completed at the University of Toronto.
+The program is designed for students to transfer with up to 6 transfer credits and retained credits from courses completed at the University of Toronto.

 To be eligible for transfer, students must:

 - Complete the 2-year diploma with a minimum 3.0 GPA